RadhaRajput/ContactCourse/README.md

 # ContactCourse
-I follow algorithms from CLRS book the codes written in Cpp language
+I followed algorithms from CLRS book, the codes written in Cpp language